molecule/molecule.github.io/_post_drafts/natural-fabric-dye.md

 These are my notes about natural dyeing.

 ### Overview of process
-1. Start with clean fabric.
-If it's not clean, you'll need to scour it.
-My fabric was all "ready-to-dye", so I skipped this step.
+1. **Start with clean fabric.**
+  - If it's not clean, you'll need to scour it.
+  - My fabric was all "ready-to-dye", so I skipped this step.
+2. **Mordant the fiber.**
-2. Mordant it.
-This treats the fabric so color clings to it more, and stays for longer.
-You'll need different kinds of mordant for different kinds of fiber.
-I only did silk (protein fiber), so I used alum mordant with cream of tartar (except for when dyeing cochineal, see notes for more details).
+  - This treats the fabric so color clings to it more, and stays for longer.
+  - You'll need different kinds of mordant for different kinds of fiber.
+  - I only did silk (protein fiber), so I used alum mordant with cream of tartar (except for when dyeing cochineal, see notes for more details).
+3. **Dye it.**
-3. Dye it.
-I did almost exclusively dye bath, occasionally with a "wicking" technique.
+- I did almost exclusively dye bath, occasionally with a "wicking" technique.
-4. Wash, dry, and iron.
-(Self explanatory).
+4. **Wash, dry, and iron.
+(Self explanatory).**

 ### Terminology, Ingredients and Safety